redadnap/redadnap/README.md

 - 👋 Hi, I’m @redadnap !!! :)))
-- 👀 I’m interested in abime and video games!
+- 👀 I’m interested in anime and video games!
 - 🌱 I’m currently learning how to devolp games :DDD
 - I'm just a beginner looking on how to code!